AlexEXE19/fio-ml-project/README.md

 ## Project Overview

-This project explores and analyzes datasets generated using the FIO tool (Flexible I/O Tester) to understand disk write performance.
-The main goal is to predict **latency** based on input parameters such as **WIOPS** and **dispatch queue size (QSize)** using machine learning.
+This project analyzes datasets generated with the **FIO (Flexible I/O Tester)** tool to study disk I/O performance, particularly focusing on **latency** under different workloads.
+The main goal is to explore the relationships between variables such as **WIOPS** (write I/O operations per second) and **dispatch queue size (QSize)**, and to predict latency using machine learning techniques.

-The project includes regression analysis, time series analysis, and predictive modeling with **XGBoost**.
-All functionalities are integrated into a **command-line interface (CLI)** that allows users to select datasets, choose features, and generate plots or train models.
+The application provides a **command-line interface (CLI)** that allows users to:

----
+- Select one or more datasets for analysis
+- Perform **2D or 3D polynomial regression** to study dependencies between variables
+- Plot **time series** for individual variables or combined datasets
+- Train and evaluate **XGBoost regression models** for latency prediction

+## The system is designed to be flexible and scalable, automatically handling multiple datasets, removing outliers, and saving plots and trained models in timestamped folders for easy tracking.
+This makes it useful for both exploratory data analysis and predictive modeling of disk performance.

 ## Running the Software

-The project includes a Python virtual environment with all dependencies installed.
+The project includes a requirements file with all the necessary dependencies.
 To run the software, follow these steps:

 ### 1. Activate the Virtual Environment